Clery Act Compliance

 Sanctions

-Violations of this policy and the Clery Act may result in fines levied against the university by the Department of Education.
+Violations of this policy and the Clery Act may result in fines levied against the university by the federal agency who oversees the Clery Act.

 Additional Contacts